How have we chosen our reading curriculum?

 · Have daily opportunities to practise their reading and writing skills indoors and outdoors in child-led provision.

-· Are taught new vocabulary in context and staff are skilled in helping the children to use new vocabulary so that it becomes embedded.
+· Are taught new vocabulary in context and staff are skilled in helping the children to use new vocabulary so that it becomes embedded - this is an important feature of the 'Drawing Club' scheme we follow.
 Vocab books are made and used to enable children to re-visit and practise using new vocabulary.

 How do our children learn to read in KS1?